virat-kramate/DGCA-Ground-Classes/README.md

 # ✈️ Golden Epaulettes Aviation - Premier Pilot Training Institute

 ## 📍 Overview
 Golden Epaulettes Aviation, located in **New Delhi**, is a premier pilot training institute dedicated to nurturing the next generation of aviation professionals.
-With a focus on providing comprehensive training programs, we offer both **online and offline** ✨ DGCA ground classes designed to equip aspiring pilots with the necessary skills and knowledge to excel in their careers.
+With a focus on providing comprehensive training programs, we offer both **online and offline** ✨ [DGCA ground classes](https://goldenepaulettes.com/dgca-cpl-ground-classes), [DGCA CPL ground school](https://goldenepaulettes.com/dgca-cpl-ground-classes), and [DGCA pilot training](https://goldenepaulettes.com/dgca-cpl-ground-classes) designed to equip aspiring pilots with the necessary skills and knowledge to excel in their careers.

 ## 📌 Location
 **📍 New Delhi, India**